George Whitefield: Bethesda Orphanage

-Whitefield's endeavour to build an orphanage in Georgia was central to his preaching.
+After arriving in Georgia in 1738, Whitefield visited the Lutheran-founded Ebenezer institution and soon recognized the need to establish an orphanage.
+Whitefield's endeavour to build a Protestant orphanage in Georgia was central to his Methodist preaching.
 The Bethesda Orphanage and his preaching comprised the "two-fold task" that occupied the rest of his life.
-On 25 March 1740, construction began.
-Whitefield wanted the orphanage to be a place of strong Gospel influence, with a wholesome atmosphere and strong discipline.
-Having raised the money by his preaching, Whitefield "insisted on sole control of the orphanage".
+Construction for the orphanage began on March 25, 1740 in land spanning 500 acres.
+Whitefield called the orphanage “Bethesda” which means “House of Mercy” because he wanted it to be a place of strong Gospel influence, a wholesome atmosphere, and strong discipline.
+Having raised the money by his preaching, Whitefield "insisted on sole control of the orphanage."
+Bethesda eventually grew to become the best known orphanage in the British colonies.

+Whitefield’s management of Bethesda was not without criticism.
 He refused to give the trustees a financial accounting.
 The trustees also objected to Whitefield's using "a wrong method" to control the children, who "are often kept praying and crying all the night".
+Other historical sources also point to objections over Whitefield’s use of the orphanage to improperly remove orphaned youth from families and friends who could support them.

-In 1740 he engaged Moravian Brethren from Georgia to build an orphanage for negro children on land he had bought in the Lehigh Valley of Pennsylvania.
+In 1740 he engaged Moravian Brethren from Georgia to build another orphanage for negro children on land he had bought in the Lehigh Valley of Pennsylvania.
 Following a theological disagreement, he dismissed them and was unable to complete the building, which the Moravians subsequently bought and completed.
 This now is the Whitefield House in the center of the Moravian borough of Nazareth, Pennsylvania.